Fair allocation of indivisible items with conflict graphs: Hardness results

 \subsection{General hardness results}

 We start with the following general property of graph classes.
-Let us call a graph class ${\mathcal G}$ \emph{sustainable} if every graph in the class can be enlarged to a graph in the class by adding to it one vertex.
-More formally, ${\mathcal G}$ is sustainable if for every graph $G\in {\mathcal G}$ there exists a graph $G'\in {\mathcal G}$ and a vertex $v\in V(G')$ such that $G'-v = G$.
+Let us call a graph class ${\mathcal G}$ \emph{sustainable} if every graph in the class can be enlarged in polynomial time to a graph in the class by adding to it one vertex.
+More formally, ${\mathcal G}$ is sustainable if there exists a polynomial-time algorithm that computes for every graph $G\in {\mathcal G}$ a graph $G'\in {\mathcal G}$ and a vertex $v\in V(G')$ such that $G'-v = G$.
 Clearly, any class of graphs closed under adding isolated vertices, or under adding universal vertices is sustainable.
 This property is shared by many well known graph classes, including planar graphs, bipartite graphs, chordal graphs, perfect graphs, etc. Furthermore, all graph classes defined by a single nontrivial forbidden induced subgraph are sustainable.

-\begin{lemma} For every graph $H$ with at least two vertices, the class of $H$-free graphs is sustainable. \end{lemma}
+\begin{lemm} For every graph $H$ with at least two vertices, the class of $H$-free graphs is sustainable. \end{lemm}

 \begin{proof} Let ${\mathcal G}$ be the class of $H$-free graphs and let $G\in {\mathcal G}$.
 Since $H$ has at least two vertices, it cannot have both a universal and an isolated vertex.
 If $H$ has no universal vertex, then the {graph obtained from $G$ by adding to it a universal vertex} results in a graph in ${\mathcal G}$ properly extending $G$.
 If $H$ has no isolated vertex, then the disjoint union of $G$ with {the one-vertex graph} results in a graph in ${\mathcal G}$ properly extending $G$. \end{proof}